patkaiist/swatches/README.md

 * One-click copying from any of the colour swatches
 * Quickly switch between RGB and hexadecimal colour values
+* Remembers your preference for hex or rgb between uses
+* Remembers the last colour you checked when reloading the app

 ## Screenshot